20 Signature Boston Foods You Have to Try

 5. Boston Cream Pie at Omni Parker House

 Ah, another delicious Boston famous food, and a fun indulgence to cap off a night of date ideas in Boston.
 As you can tell by the name, Boston cream pie is a traditional dessert with its origins in this eclectic city.
 In fact, it is debated that it originated in the kitchen at Parker’s Restaurant in the 1900s, which is now known as the Omni Parker House Hotel.
-The Boston cream pie is simply spongy yellow cake topped with chocolate icing and filled with a sweet, creamy custard.
+The Boston cream pie is simply a spongy yellow cake topped with chocolate icing and filled with a sweet, creamy custard.

 Visiting the Omni Parker House for a big, fresh slice of Boston cream pie is one of those things you simply must do while in Boston.
 It’s a celebration of local history and, of course, the best of Boston foods.